Students may find a list of currently offered Steinhardt CORE courses . This page is meant as a resource for faculty wishing to propose CORE courses.

 Proposing a Course for Inclusion into the CORE

-Step 1: Please submit existing courses directly to the Office of Academic Affairs at email@example.com.
+Step 1: Faculty: Please submit existing courses directly to the Office of Institutional Effectiveness at email@example.com.

 Step 2: UAC Review

-The Office of Accreditation and Assessment will submit the proposed CORE course to the Steinhardt Undergraduate Affairs Committee (UAC), which is a faculty governance subcommittee.
-The UAC conducts an initial review of courses proposed for CORE to determine if they meet the criteria for a liberal arts course.
-The UAC reviews courses for the Liberal Arts CORE at its November and April meetings only.
+The Office of Institutional Effectiveness will submit the proposed CORE course to the Steinhardt Undergraduate Affairs Committee (UAC), which is a faculty governance subcommittee.
+The UAC reviews courses proposed for CORE to determine if they meet the criteria for a liberal arts course at its November and April meetings only.
+If the UAC cannot make a determination, it will refer the syllabus to one or more subject area specialists for their review and recommendations.

-The Accreditation and Assessment will inform proposers on the status of the review each step of the way.
+The Office of Institutional Effectiveness will inform proposers on the status of the review each step of the way.

 Because of this additional review, please plan on a longer lead time for such courses before they can be offered.